 explains the technical background of that.

-sudo apt update sudo apt install apt-transport-https ca-certificates gnupg haveged
+sudo apt install apt-transport-https ca-certificates gnupg haveged

 Now we can install the software packages.
 In addition to the UniFi Network Controller itself, we have to install a compatible version of MongoDB and the JVM.
 The UniFi Network Controller version 6.1 (the latest as of May 2021) does not support the current MongoDB 4.x and Java 11.
 You will need MongoDB 3.x and Java 8 for the controller software to work.
 The following steps will guide you through the installation of MongoDB 3.6 and the AdoptOpenJDK 8 HotSpot VM from the official repositories.